Monday, November 19, 2012

 1) No one else needs to know your bra size so what difference does it make?

-2) In the right size bra you won't bounce around or spill out of your cups (the two things that draw most attention)
+2) In the right size bra you won't bounce around or spill out of your cups (the two things that draw the kind of attention that can make you feel uncomfortable)

 To every one of our customers and every reader of this blog I want you to know that you are changing the landscape for future generations of women.
 By educating yourselves about great bra fit you can pass on that gift and ensure that no-one has to suffer the terrible fear of Big Boobs!! xx